Apple008811/n8n-ai-agent-job-search/README.md

 4. **Access API service**
    - 🔌 API available at http://localhost:5002
    - ❤️ Health check: http://localhost:5002/health

+> ⚠️ **Important**: Docker containers run locally and require your computer to be powered on.
+The automated job collection (scheduled at 10:00 AM and 8:00 PM daily) will only execute when your computer is running and the containers are active.
+If your computer is shut down or in sleep mode, the scheduled tasks will not trigger.

 ### 🔧 Manual Setup (Alternative)